ECNTechnology/clouddial-kb/guides/cloud-dial/campaigns.md

 On this screen, you can see in the top section, all '**General Campaigns**' that you have created.

+For each Campaign you can perform the following actions.

 * To start the Campaign, click <img style="width: auto; height: 25px;" src="/images/clouddial_campaign_play_button.png">